WangWenhao0716/Awesome-Diffusion-Replication/README.md

 # Awesome-Diffusion-Replication
-:fire::fire: This repository contains a collection of papers on **replication** in diffusion models.
+:fire::fire: This repository contains a collection of papers on **replication** in visual diffusion models.
 We divide the replication phenomenon into 3 aspects: **unveiling**, **understanding**, and **mitigation**.
 We also provide papers focusing on its real-world influence.

 *Note that some papers may cover more than 1 aspect.*